Mick Jagger: Family and relationships

 Jagger has been married and divorced once, and has had other relationships, resulting in eight children with five women.
-He also has, as of 2021, five grandchildren and three great-grandchildren.
+As of 2024, he also has seven grandchildren and three great-grandchildren.

+Jagger's first serious girlfriend was Cleo Sylvestre, whom he began to date around 1961.
 Jagger dated Chrissie Shrimpton between 1963 and 1966.
 From 1966 to 1970, he had a relationship with Marianne Faithfull, the English singer-songwriter/actress with whom he wrote "Sister Morphine", a song on Sticky Fingers.
+They broke up in May 1970 after she suffered a miscarriage and lost custody of her son.
+They had named the girl Corrina.
+Faithfull has stated that both she and Jagger were devastated at the loss, and that they both coped in different ways, her with drugs and Jagger by burying himself in work.
+She also stated that she knew that he longed to be a father and that the event marked the beginning of the end of their relationship.

-Jagger met the American singer Marsha Hunt in 1969 and, though she was married, the pair had a relationship.
+Jagger met the American singer Marsha Hunt in 1969 and, though she was married, the pair began a relationship.
 When it ended in June 1970, Hunt was pregnant with Jagger's first child, Karis Hunt Jagger, who was born on 4 November 1970.
-Hunt is the inspiration for the song "Brown Sugar", also from Sticky Fingers.
+Hunt is said to be the inspiration for the song "Brown Sugar", also from Sticky Fingers.

 In 1970, he met Nicaraguan-born Bianca Pérez-Mora Macias.
 They married on 12 May 1971 in a Catholic ceremony in Saint-Tropez, France.
 Their daughter, Jade Sheena Jezebel Jagger, was born on 21 October 1971.
 They separated in 1977, and in May 1978 she filed for divorce on the grounds of his adultery.
-During his marriage to Pérez-Mora Macias, Jagger had an affair with then-Playboy model Bebe Buell from 1974 to 1976.

 In late 1977, Jagger began dating American model Jerry Hall.
 They had an unofficial private marriage ceremony in Bali, Indonesia, on 21 November 1990, and lived at Downe House in Richmond, London.
 The couple had four children: Elizabeth 'Lizzie' Scarlett Jagger (born 2 March 1984), James Leroy Augustin Jagger (born in 1985), Georgia May Ayeesha Jagger (born 12 January 1992), and Gabriel Luke Beauregard Jagger (born in 1997).